 A Different Pond by Bao Phi and Thi Bui

-Purchase from Amazon Purchase from Bookshop
+Purchase from Bookshop (supports independent bookstores)

 A boy at school tells the main character that his Vietnamese father’s English “sounds like a thick, dirty river.”
 But to the little boy, his Dad’s English sounds like “gentle rain.” (recommended for ages 4 – 8)